DiamondDeadMaw/cloud-simulation/README.md

 To compile: Run build.bat.
-Ensure you have compute capability 12+, nvcc, and visual c runtimes.
+Ensure you have compute capability 12+, nvcc, and Visual C++ Build Tools (MSVC C++ compiler, cl.exe).

+Will need to edit build to point to the correct cuda installation, and MSVC installation paths for your device.

+Not tested on linux, should be simpler.

 To run exe's: Need to run in the current directory.
 Requires CUDA compatible GPU.